Mubeen-Ul-Hassan/ubiquitous-octo-potato/README.md

 <img src="background.jpeg"></img>

-<p>This repository is your one-stop shop for conquering the world of data structures and algorithms!
+<p>This repo is your one-stop shop for conquering the world of data structures and algorithms!
 Whether you're a programming newbie or a seasoned developer, you'll find valuable resources here to level up your skills.
 Simple and bit size explanatio.</p>

 <h3>Contributing:</h3>